Nolan Patrick

-Nolan James Patrick (born September 19, 1998) is a Canadian professional ice hockey player for the Vegas Golden Knights of the National Hockey League (NHL).
-He was drafted second overall by the Philadelphia Flyers in the 2017 NHL Entry Draft.
+Nolan James Patrick (born September 19, 1998) is a Canadian professional ice hockey player who is an unrestricted free agent.
+He was drafted second overall by the Philadelphia Flyers in the 2017 NHL entry draft and played four seasons with the Flyers and Vegas Golden Knights of the National Hockey League (NHL).

 Playing career

 Junior

 As Patrick became more involved in hockey, his father transformed their family garage into a home gym and he trained with his uncle during the summer.
 He played AAA Bantam Hockey League Division 1 ice hockey with the Winnipeg Hawks during its 2012–13 season, where he recorded 75 points in 19 games.
 He missed nearly half of the season due to a shoulder injury, but nonetheless was regarded as a highly touted prospect.

 Patrick was selected in 1st round, fourth overall, by the Brandon Wheat Kings in the 2013 WHL Bantam Draft.
 In December 2013, during the midst of the Wheat Kings' 2013–14 season, a high number of injuries to the roster caused him to be called up from the Midget AAA Winnipeg Thrashers.
 He was initially unavailable upon being called up due to a shoulder injury, and did not play during the call-up.
 He eventually played three games with the Wheat Kings at the conclusion of his Winnipeg Thrashers' season.
 He began his rookie season in the 2014–15 season, where he scored 30 goals and 56 points in 55 games.
 Between mid-February and mid-March 2015, Patrick missed 12 games with an upper-body injury, although initial reports were that it was a lower-body injury.
 He was subsequently awarded the Jim Piggott Memorial Trophy as the WHL's rookie of the year despite missing a total of 17 games that season.

 During the 2015–16 season, Patrick finished fifth in league scoring and was the first 17-year old Wheat King to score over 100 points since 1976–77 when Ray Allison and Brian Propp both eclipsed the century mark.
 He played an integral part in winning the Ed Chynoweth Cup, leading all players in post-season points and was named the WHL Playoff MVP.
 After the season, it was revealed that Patrick had suffered a sports hernia injury on April 27, 2016 during Game 4 of the WHL's Eastern Conference Final series against the Red Deer Rebels and had played through the WHL Finals and 2016 Memorial Cup with the injury.
 Following the 2015–16 campaign, he received sports hernia surgery.